kalyd0s/swe-3313-fall-2025-team-04/README.md

 ## Technology Selection
 Details about our technology stack, frameworks, libraries, and tools are detailed [here](./project-plan/technology-selection/README.md).

-This section explains the technologies and tools selected for the project and how they will be utilized throughout the development process.
+This section explains the technologies and tools selected for the project and how they will be utilized throughout the development process

 ---
 ## Project Plan
 Our project planning documents are available [here](./project-plan/) in our project plan directory.